tkdevops-commit/digital-tools/README.md

 Browse the avaialble tools:

 1. World Map Illustrator
 Create interactive and customizable world maps to visualize geopolitical data, statistics, and cultural facts.
-Perfect for infographics, social media, or educational content.
+Perfect for infographics, presentations, or educational content.

 ### 🌍 World Map Illustrator
 Create interactive and customizable world maps to visualize.